alexgkendall/SegNet-Tutorial/README.md

 Please see this link for detailed instructions.

+## What has been changed from the original repository?
+I added a Dockerfile for cudnn5.
+It is using [caffe-segnet-cudnn5](https://github.com/TimoSaemann/caffe-segnet-cudnn5).
+In case you are using a GPU with Pascal architecture, you might have to use this Dockerfile.

 ## Caffe-SegNet

 SegNet requires a modified version of Caffe to run.
 Please download and compile caffe-segnet to use these models: